Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 By contrast, some labor groups expressed concerns about Childs, who as a lawyer defended some people accused of sexual harassment in the workplace.

 She would be the first public defender on the modern court: Jackson wouldn’t just be making history as the first Black woman to sit on the high court.
-Among the many ways that the Supreme Court lacks diversity is in the judicial careers of its members: No current justice has represented criminal defendants, despite the court regularly hearing cases in which convicted criminals’ lives are literally in their hands.
+Among the many ways that the Supreme Court lacks diversity is in the judicial careers of its members: No current justice has represented criminal defendants, despite the court’s regularly hearing cases in which convicted criminals’ lives are in their hands.

 And no current justice has served as a public defender, where the accused can’t afford to pay for their own attorney.
-(Normally presidents pick people who have experience on the opposite side of the courtroom, like corporate lawyers or prosecuting those convicted of crimes.)
+(Normally, presidents pick people who have experience on the opposite side of the courtroom, such as corporate lawyers or prosecuting those convicted of crimes.)

 Jackson also served on a sentencing commission that ended up lowering federal drug sentences in the Obama era.